Scale invariance vs conformal invariance: Proof in dimension

 The response to the renormalization group flow is fixed by the conservation (\ref{consh}) as

+from the positivity of the two-point function for $\Theta$.
 This is celebrated Zamolodchikov's $c$-theorem: the $c$-function decreases along the renormalization group flow, and it agrees with the central charge at the fixed point (since $H=G=0$ at the fixed point as we will see).

 At the scale invariant fixed point, one can assume that the energy-momentum tensor shows canonical scaling behavior (see section \ref{techni} for a further discussion), so $T_{\mu\nu}$ has a canonical scaling dimension of $2$, and hence $C$ is a constant.
 Then